 For example, someone who handled asbestos-containing materials for years in a factory likely inhaled or ingested more asbestos fibers than someone who was exposed at a summer job.

 However, this does not mean the latter case has no value.
-Even minimal exposure could lead to illness and, in turn, eligibility for compensation.
+Even minimal exposure could lead to illness and, in turn, eligibility for financial compensation.

 Proof of Exposure and Company Negligence